33 Classic Movies That Are Truly Timeless

 Memorable quote: “It’s alive!
 It’s alive!
 It’s alive!

-One of the best classic Halloween movies, Frankenstein is pure monster-movie magic.
-It’s science-fiction and horror but quite simple at the same time.
-Based on Mary Shelley’s novel of the same name, it’s about a doctor who plays around with life and death, creating a new creature out of random body parts.
-Even in black and white, Frankenstein brought all the scares to the big screen back in the day, with Boris Karloff portraying Dr. Frankenstein’s monster.
-And here’s a fun bit of movie trivia: The makeup used to create the “monster” was considered so special for its time that it’s actually under copyright by Universal Pictures until the year 2027.
+Another one of the classic movies everyone should see?
+The original monster movie mash known as Frankenstein.
+Based on Mary Shelley’s novel of the same name, it’s about a doctor who plays around with life and death and creates a new creature out of random body parts.
+Even in black and white, Frankenstein has the frightening goods because of Boris Karloff’s terrifying turn as Dr. Frankenstein’s monster.
+And here’s a bit of movie trivia: The makeup used to create the “monster” was considered so special for its time that it’s under copyright by Universal Pictures until 2027.

 A Hard Day’s Night